-Where a landlord uses their car for business purposes, the easiest way to work out the amount that can be deducted is to make use of the simplified expenses system and use the relevant mileage rates to claim a deduction based on the business mileage undertaken.
+Where a landlord uses their car for business purposes.
+The easiest way to work out the amount that has deducted to make use of the simplified expenses system.
+To assert a discount dependent on the company mileage incurred.
+Which uses the applicable mileage levels.

-For cars (and also vans) the rate is set at 45p per mile for the first 10,000 business miles in the tax year and at 25p per mile for any subsequent business mileage.
+For cars (and also vans) the rate is set at 45p per mile for the first 10,000 business miles in the tax year.
+Thus, at 25p per mile for any then business mileage.

 Deduction based on actual costs

-The use of simplified expenses, while generally easier from an administration perspective, is not compulsory.
+The use of expenditures, though usually easier from an administrative point of view, is not necessary.
 The landlord can instead claim a deduction based on the actual costs.
-However, in practice this will be time consuming.
-Further, where the car is used for both business and private travel, a deduction is only permitted for the business element.
-Separating actual costs between business and private travel can be very time consuming and will only be worthwhile where it gives rise to a significantly higher deduction than that obtained by using the mileage rates.
+In practice, this will be time-consuming.
+Further, where the car uses for both business and private travel.
+A deduction is only permitted for the business element.
+Separating actual costs between business and private travel.
+That can be very time consuming and will only be worthwhile.
+Where it gives rise to a higher deduction than that obtained by using the mileage rates.

 Capital allowances cannot be claimed where mileage allowances are claimed.
-Where a deduction is based on actual costs, capital allowances can be claimed in respect of the car.
-However, the claim must be adjusted to reflect any private use.
-So, for example, if a car is used for the purposes of the property business 20% of the time and for private use 80% of the claim, any capital allowance claim must be restricted to 20%.
+Where a deduction is a base on actual costs, capital allowances can be claimed in respect of the car.
+The claim must be adjusted to reflect any private use.
+So, for example, if a car uses for the purposes of the property business 20% of the time and for private use 80% of the claim.
+Any capital allowance claim must be restricted to 20%.